supernova-at/media-bias/README.md

 ## TODO: Plans

+1. Prompt for current sources.
+Score (center is best, extremes don't cancel each other)
 1. Interactive Drag & Drop outlets to bias
-2. Show & Compare to actual data
+1. Show & Compare to actual data
+1. Highlight user's current sources.
+Show score.
+Suggest other sources.
-3. Learn:
+1. Learn:
   * No such thing as unbiased (example)
   * Acknowledge your bias
   * Vary your media diet